Welcome

 Summary

 The employer's duty to provide a safe system of work with adequate supervision is a fundamental, non-delegable aspect of their primary duty of care.
-It requires a proactive and comprehensive approach to workplace safety, encompassing planning, training, warnings, equipment maintenance, and effective oversight.
-The standard is that of the reasonable employer, balancing risk against the practicality of precautions.
+It requires a proactive and comprehensive approach to workplace safety, encompassing planning and sequencing, training and instructions, warnings, suitable equipment, and effective oversight.
+The system must be adjusted to changing circumstances and implemented in practice via competent supervision that monitors, enforces, and improves safety performance.
+The standard is that of the reasonable employer, balancing risk against the practicality of precautions, judged by the state of knowledge at the time.
+Following industry custom is relevant but not determinative.
+The duty applies across locations and arrangements, including work on third-party sites and where independent contractors are engaged, and extends to foreseeable risks of psychiatric injury from stress at work where injury is reasonably foreseeable.
 Failure to meet this standard can result in liability in negligence if an employee suffers injury as a consequence.

 Key Point Checklist